mrdotkg/vsc-markdown/README.md

 - Figure out automatic VSIX upload in Github releases.
 - Editor Scroll position is not being persisted across window reload.
 - Text align of table tr th should resemble that of built in preview - right if not mentioned.
-- Implemented scroll beyond last line is not working margin is not being applied.

 ## Identical to the built in Markdown Preview